 1. India vs. China

-For instance, there are clashes and increasing tensions at the Sino-Chinese border.
+For instance, there are clashes and increasing tensions at the Indian-Chinese border.
 In turn, huge issues with order fulfilment emerged with many customers experiencing delays in receiving their orders.
 It’s led to soaring rates of refunds and chargebacks.
 In response, India has halted the clearance of many industrial and commercial shipments.
 Disruption to cargo and freight shipments has been witnessed at many major Indian airports and sea ports.
 As a result, tensions and COVID-related difficulties are destabilizing supply chains for high-risk merchants.

 2. Hong Kong security law